LaurentOngaro/UEVaultManager/docs/source/usage.rst

       --tsv                   List asset in TSV format
       --json                  List asset in JSON format
       -f,  --force-refresh    Force a refresh of all asset metadata.
 It could take some time !
 If not forced, the cached data will be used
       -fc, --filter-category  Filter assets by category.
 Search against the asset category in the marketplace.
-Search is case insensitive and can be partial
+Search is case-insensitive and can be partial
       -o, --output            The file name (with path) where the list should be written to -g,  --gui              Display additional informations using gui elements like dialog boxes or progress window